Wisconsin Nathan Shock Center

 Catalyzing research at the interface of aging, metabolism, and translation

-The NIH/NIA-sponsored Wisconsin Nathan Shock Center (WiNSC) serves as a national hub for research that quantifies, defines, and dissects the causal role of metabolism in aging and vulnerability to age-related disease.
+The NIH/NIA-sponsored Wisconsin Nathan Shock Center (WiNSC) serves as a national, highly interdisciplinary hub for research that quantifies, defines, and dissects the causal role of metabolism in aging and vulnerability to age-related disease.
 Metabolic integrity influences not only the biology of aging but also the biology of common age-associated conditions, where metabolic dysfunction is a hallmark.
+WiNSC fosters collaborations that span departments, methods, and institutions, reflecting the increasingly cross‑disciplinary nature of aging research.

 Operating across time frames—from acute to chronic—and across scales—from cells to tissues to whole organisms—WiNSC investigates highly conserved mechanisms of metabolic regulation.
 By leveraging these insights, WiNSC aims to translate aging biology into strategies that improve human health, fuel innovation, and accelerate discovery.